Emergence of Complex Web Structures: Transport, shell crossing and web formation

+Shell crossing occurs when \(1+D\mu_a=0\), which requires \(\mu_a<0\).
+This convention should be distinguished from the common tidal-web convention, in which the potential is defined with the opposite sign, \(\nabla^2\Phi=\delta\), and collapse is associated with positive tidal eigenvalues \(\lambda_a\).
+In that notation one has \(\lambda_a=-\mu_a\), so that the same condition becomes

-This immediately explains the sequence of anisotropic collapse.
+The commonly used rule \(\lambda_a>\lambda_{\rm th}>0\) is therefore a positive-threshold web-classification criterion, not a contradiction of the \(1+D\mu_a=0\) shell-crossing condition.
+The same eigenvalue structure immediately explains the sequence of anisotropic collapse. }

 Collapse along one principal direction produces a sheet, collapse along two directions produces a filament, and collapse along three directions in three dimensions produces a knot \citep[][]{Zeldovich_1970,Bond_1996a,Hahn_2007,Forero_2009}.
 In this way, the eigenvalue structure of the Hessian provides a natural geometric origin for web-like morphology.

 In cosmology, this is the familiar Zel'dovich picture \citep[][]{Zeldovich_1970,Bernardeau_2002,Peebles_1980}.
 The key point for the present work is broader: web formation does not require isotropy to be broken by hand.
 Exact local isotropy would correspond to degenerate eigenvalues and therefore represents a special rather than a generic case.
 Starting from a noisy weakly structured field, anisotropic collapse is statistically natural, and web-like structures emerge as the generic imprint of the deformation tensor \citep[][]{Bond_1996a,Hahn_2007,Forero_2009}.